Ekopalypse/NppLspClient/tips.md

 ### Notes
 This is a wip project and therefore not yet as stable as the others.
-It works more or less, but expect crashes.
+It works more or less, but expect vls.exe crashes.
 Also, when starting the server, watch out for a hanging v.exe process that is blocking vls.
 Kill this process via the task manager and communication to vls should work.

 ### Configuration